Quivira Mines

 Background

-The Quivira Mines are an inactive uranium mine operation located northeast of Gallup, New Mexico.
+The Quivira Mines site is an inactive uranium mine operation located northeast of Gallup, New Mexico.
 Commercial exploration, development, and mining of uranium at Quivira Mines began in the late 1960s by the Kerr-McGee Corporation (Kerr-McGee) and then its subsidiary, Kerr-McGee Nuclear.
-Kerr-McGee Nuclear later changed its name to the Quivira Mining Corporation which was later sold to the predecessor company of Rio Algom Mining LLC.
+Kerr-McGee Nuclear later changed its name to the Quivira Mining Corporation which was later sold to the predecessor company of Rio Algom Mining, LLC.

 Cleanup Results to Date

-EPA and NNEPA are releasing the final Quivira Mines site EE/CA report at a public meeting on March 23, 2024.
-This meeting starts a 60-day Public Comment Period that will end on May 22, 2024.
-The EE/CA recommends the cleanup alternative for the Quivira Mines site.
+EPA and NNEPA issued the final Quivira Mines site EE/CA report at a public meeting on March 23, 2024.
+This was followed by a 60-day Public Comment Period that ended on May 22, 2024.
+On January 6, 2025, EPA, in consultation with the Navajo Nation, finalized an Action Memorandum which selects a cleanup action to address the release of radionuclides and metals at the Quivira Mines site.
+The Action Memorandum incorporates EPA’s responses to public comments received on the EE/CA and addresses concerns raised by the Navajo Nation during government-to-government consultation.

 Documents